Panpsychism: Hard problem of consciousness

 It evidently feels like something to be a human brain.
-This means that matter, when organised in a particular way, begins to have an experience.
+This means that when things in the world are organised in a particular way, they begin to have an experience.
 The questions of why and how this material structure has experience, and why it has that particular experience rather than another experience, are known as the hard problem of consciousness.
 The term is attributed to Chalmers.
 He argues that even after "all the perceptual and cognitive functions within the vicinity of consciousness" are accounted for, "there may still remain a further unanswered question: Why is the performance of these functions accompanied by experience?"

 Though Chalmers gave the hard problem of consciousness its present name, similar views were expressed before.
 Isaac Newton, John Locke, Gottfried Leibniz, John Stuart Mill, Thomas Henry Huxley, Wilhelm Wundt, all wrote about the seeming incompatibility of third-person functional descriptions of mind and matter and first-person conscious experience.
 Likewise, Asian philosophers like Dharmakirti and Guifeng Zongmi discussed the problem of how consciousness arises from unconscious matter.
 Similar sentiments have been articulated through philosophical inquiries such as the problem of other minds, solipsism, the explanatory gap, philosophical zombies, and Mary's room.
 These problems have caused Chalmers to consider panpsychism a viable solution to the hard problem, though he is not committed to any single view.

 Brian Jonathan Garrett has compared the hard problem to vitalism, the now discredited hypothesis that life is inexplicable and can only be understood if some vital life force exists.
 He maintains that given time, consciousness and its evolutionary origins will be understood just as life is now understood.
-Daniel Dennett has called the hard problem a "hunch", and maintains that conscious experience, as it is usually understood, is merely a complex cognitive illusion.
+Daniel Dennett called the hard problem a "hunch", and maintained that conscious experience, as it is usually understood, is merely a complex cognitive illusion.
 Patricia Churchland, also an eliminative materialist, maintains that philosophers ought to be more patient: neuroscience is still in its early stages, so Chalmers's hard problem is premature.
 Clarity will come from learning more about the brain, not from metaphysical speculation.